kevinf58/homelab/Journaling/journalFive.md

   > _Note that I were to get standard consumer drives, most of them are rated 1 in 10<sup>14</sup> URE, translating to 1 URE every 12.5TB.
 If my pool is full with 12TB that equates to about a 62% chance of hitting a URE after a Poisson distribution._

 - RAIDZ2 with 8TB of data.
 As more than 2 drives failing during the rebuild process is extremely low with an AFR of 0.44, we say that worst case it takes 24 hours to fully rebuild.
-This number is some 1 in 28,000.
+This number is some 1 in 3 million per year.
+Rebuild speeds for this process would be slow.

+ - RAID10 with 8TB of data.
+Any 1 drive can be lost, 2 drives can be lost if they are part of different mirrors.
+Data loss means that 2 drives from the same mirror failed.
+The rough chances of this happening over a 24 hour rebuild period would be about 1 in 25,800 per year.
+Rebuild speeds for this process would be fast.

-In my eyes, the cost to risk gap is massive between RAIDZ1 and RAIDZ2.
-I'm sacrificing 4TB of usable storage for the worst case scenario for a worst case scenario (UREs during a rebuild process after a drive failure).
+In my eyes, the cost to risk gap is significant between the 3 options.
+I'd be sacrificing 4TB of usable storage read/write speeds, and IOPS performance for the worst case scenario for a worst case scenario (UREs during a rebuild process after a drive failure).
+A 9.2% chance of losing all my data after a drive failure is not a gamble that I'd be willing to take, which leaves me with RAIDZ2 and RAID10.
+IOPS isn't really a metric I care about for my use case, but I do care about read/write speeds and rebuild speeds (longer window for another drive to fail).
+I still want to maximize data integrity, but both options already have a very low rate of a catastrophic event occurring, so RAID10 seems like the better option overall.